sergio11/tvnexa_androidtv/README.md

 ### Settings

-⚙️ Welcome to Settings!

-In this section, you have access to various options to manage your user account and preferences.
-You can view information about your user account and log out if needed.
-Additionally, you can find details about the developer, access help, terms and conditions, and learn more about the AndroidTV STB and the app.

-If you have any questions or need assistance, don't hesitate to explore the help section or contact support for further assistance.

-Enjoy customizing your experience with our app! 🛠️🔍
+⚙️ Finally, welcome to **Settings**!
+Customize your account preferences, log out, or check out app info.
+If you need help, the support section is just a click away! 🛠️🔍

 <p align="center">
   <img width="700px" src="doc/picture_4.png" />